 Andrew specialises in all areas of family law, with an emphasis on children work.
 Andrew has appeared on his own in all levels of court including the Court of Appeal.
 He has been led in the High Court and in the Court of Appeal in public law and child abduction matters.
 Solicitors and lay clients find that he adopts an approachable and personable style.

-Andrew has a particular interest in the law relating to surrogacy and the Human Fertilisation and Embryology Act 2008.
-Andrew represented the applicants in the Family Division in Re P-M EWHC 2328 (Fam) in their application for parental orders following a surrogacy arrangement in the USA.
+Andrew has a particular interest in the law relating to surrogacy and the Human Fertilisation and Embryology Act 2008 and disputes concerning social and biological parenthood.
+Andrew represented the same-sex parents in the High Court in Re P-M EWHC 2328 (Fam) in their application for parental orders following an international surrogacy arrangement.

 Andrew also has experience appearing in the Court of Protection, and is keen to expand his practice in this area of law.